Want to create a good-looking document gallery in WordPress?

 Required plugins: Document Gallery & FileBird

-For those who are not familiar with FileBird, it is a WordPress media library organizer which comes with a great Gutenberg image gallery block.
+For those who are not familiar with FileBird, it is a WordPress media library organizer that comes with a great Gutenberg image gallery block.
 Now FileBird v4.3.1 and its later releases also support document gallery block via dg shortcode (Document Gallery plugin supported shortcode).

 After activating those two plugins, navigate to your Media library and upload your document files to a folder.
 If your files were already uploaded, just bulk select and drag n’ drop them to the destination folder.